Santeenee/async-javascript/NOTES.md

 **`rejected: Unexpected token < in JSON at position 0`**

+It seems like we have a misleading error message...

-Which is not true, the problem sits in the url.
+However we know the problem sits in the url.

 To overcome this, we have to manually check if the second promise has a status code of 200 or not...
 Using basic `if` statements...